LukeBob-zz/Random-linux-stuff/README.md

 ##bobmux.sh

-A small script that launches a 4 windowed tmux session under what ever session name you specify.
+A small script that launches a **4 windowed tmux sessio**n under what ever session name you specify.
-In these four windows
+In these four windows **four system and networking tools** are running.
+These tools give you a good oversight to your linux box.

 **Installation:**